RECETOX/MSMetaEnhancer/paper/paper.md

 There are several packages within Python and R ecosystems which support querying external databases.
 For example, there are R packages that provide an interface to PubChem [@guha2016; @cao2008chemminer], and a package with interface to wikidata [@keys2021].
-Then, there are packages unifying several sources -- `webchem` [@szocs2020webchem] allows to automatically query chemical data from several web sources and `MetaFetcheR`[@yones2021metafetcher] links metabolite data from several small-compound databases, trying to resolve inconsistencies.
+Then, there are packages unifying several sources -- `webchem` [@szocs2020webchem] allows to automatically query chemical data from several web sources (similar to MSMetaEnhancer) and to interconvert between identifiers.
+The `MetaFetcheR`[@yones2021metafetcher] package focuses on database-specific identifiers and links metabolite data from several small-compound databases (e.g., PubChem, the Human Metabolome Database (HMDB)[@Wishart2022]), trying to resolve inconsistencies.
+Similarly, RaMP cross-references multiple database specific identifiers via their internal RaMP_ID to integrate various pathway and compound databases [@Zhang2018c].
+BridgeDb is an ELIXIR project providing mapping functionality of different identifiers present in HMDB (e.g., PubChemCID, ChEBI and InChIKey), gene information and several pathway databases in an organism centric manner, exposing a Java and REST API [@VanIersel2010;@Willighagen2022].

-On the Python side, there are packages for PubChem [@swain2017], ChemSpider [@swain2018], or CIR [@swain2016].
+On the Python side, there are packages providing direct API access for PubChem [@swain2017], ChemSpider [@swain2018], or CIR [@swain2016].
+PubChem's public API limits programmatic access to less than ~5 requests per second, limiting the ability of advanced users to effectively mine the database.

-However, to the best of our knowledge, there is no Python package connecting these sources into a single tool, allowing straightforward metadata annotation of mass spectra.
+However, to the best of our knowledge, there is no Python package connecting these sources into a single tool, allowing straightforward metadata annotation of large mass spectral libraries with various identifiers and cross-references to different databases in a user-friendly way.

 # The software package